checkly/docs.checklyhq.com/site/content/learn/playwright/microsoft-login-automation.md

 ---
-title: How to login with Microsoft Live using Playwright
+title: How to Automate Microsoft Live Login with Playwright
 subTitle: Dealing with Microsoft authentication
 date: 2020-06-22
 author: Tim Nolet